NimaHatami99/MiniProjects/README.md

 The project applies supervised SVM classification and One-Class SVM techniques to detect fraudulent transactions in an imbalanced credit card dataset.
 The workflow includes data preprocessing, model training, hyperparameter tuning, anomaly detection, and performance evaluation using appropriate classification metrics.

+### 16. Forest Fire Classification Using Logistic Regression

+Implementation of an image classification pipeline for detecting forest fire and non-fire scenes using machine learning.

+The project processes forest images through resizing and normalization, extracts image features, and trains a Logistic Regression classifier for binary fire detection.
+The workflow includes dataset preparation, model training, probability threshold optimization, performance evaluation, and deployment of the trained model for real-time image prediction with visualized confidence scores.